YassinRiyazi/Main/README.md

 3. Common mistakes and important feature should be mentioned in ./doc/notes/#.md

-4. Maximum 2 layers of overthinking
+4. Maximum 2 layers of overthinking.

 5. Don't adopt newest version of the framework.
 Stay one stable version behind.
     1. Unless it provides a feature that is needed.